lundborgm/murder-mystery/README.md

 # murder-mystery

-It's been a murder on SQL ferry 9/8/2019, and we really need you help to solve it.
+It's been a murder on SQL ferry 9/8/2019, and we really need your help to solve it.

 * Download murder.db
 * Start with the tabel crime report.